albertllousas/implementing-hexagonal-architecture/readme.md

 - **Ports**: **The boundary of the hexagon**, every communication from/to the outside world to our app will be through these boundaries, they are just interfaces.
-    - *Driver/primary/input*:An input port is a simple interface that can be called by the entrypoints and it is implemented by a use case, basically it is the API of the application.
+    - *Driver/primary/input*:An input port is a simple interface that can be called by the entrypoints and it is implemented by a use case, basically it is the API of the application. *Here, adapter (entrypoint like http controller, sqs consumer ...) calls the app through a port*

-    - *Driven/secondary/output*: a simple interface that can be called by our use cases or domain if they need something from the outside (database access, for instance), this is an application of the Dependency Inversion Principle (the “D” in SOLID)
+    - *Driven/secondary/output*: a simple interface that can be called by our use cases or domain (inside the hexagon ) if they need something from the outside (database access, for instance), this is an application of the Dependency Inversion Principle (the “D” in SOLID). *Here, the relationship of Port and Adapter is inverted , app calls an adapter (DB, aws ...) through a port*

 - *Use cases*: They implement the driver ports, they expose the functionality of the app orchestrating actions or steps defining the interactions within the domain and ports.